What does “monogatari” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “yokat” to make its past tense form.

 This is another typical usage of “monogatari”.
-In the example, it works as a part of the noun phrase which means ‘the start of the tale’ in Japanese.
-When we want to say “story”, “tale”, “narrative”, or such in Japanese, anyway, this noun is a very good option.
+In the example, it works together with “no” and “hajimari” to mean ‘the beginning of the story’ in Japanese.
+When we want to mean a ‘story’ in Japanese, anyway, this noun is always a very good option.

 Summary